Bermuda women's national cricket team

 The Bermuda women's national cricket team represents the British overseas territory of Bermuda in international women's cricket matches.
-The team made its international debut in 2006 and qualified for the 2008 Women's Cricket World Cup Qualifier.
+The team made its international debut in 2006 and qualified for the 2008 Women's Cricket World Cup Qualifier, but has played no international matches since 2012.

 History

 Background

 Women's cricket in Bermuda dates to the late 1930s, when Black Bermudian women excluded from white establishments like tennis clubs established a social cricket competition.
 In 1943 a cup was donated, but the women's cricket scene later declined.
 The sport underwent a revival in the 1970s due to sponsorship from local hotels, who sponsored teams made up of their employees.

 Establishment of national team

 A women's national squad was established by the Bermuda Cricket Board (BCB) in April 2006.
 The team made its international debut against Canada in September 2006, playing a three-match 50-over series for the right to represent the ICC Americas region at the 2008 Women's Cricket World Cup Qualifier.
 Captained by Terry-Lynn Paynter, Bermuda lost the first match by five wickets but rebounded to win the second game by 24 runs and the third by three runs to clinch qualification for the World Cup QUalifier.

 At the 2008 World Cup Qualifier in South Africa, Bermuda lost all five of its matches by heavy margins.
 Against South Africa, Bermuda was dismissed for only 13 runs from 18 overs.
 Only three batters managed to score, with team captain Linda Mienzer recording one run from 48 deliveries faced, and extras accounting for ten runs.
 In response, South Africa took only four balls to record a ten-wicket victory.

 Bermuda played five matches at the 2012 ICC America's Women's T20 Championship in Cayman Islands, winning only against Brazil.
 Their match against Cayman Islands was washed out.